treasure-data/treasure-boxes/tool-box/ps_backup_restore/README.md

 - Now restore Folder configuration along with Segments from the existing backup

-**Please note** for some customer accounts Audience Studio V5 is not enabled by default and so we will have to request our Operations Team to enable ***v5_endpoint*** flag for the corresponding Parent Segment that you restored in Data Workbench under ‘Master Segments’
+**Please note** for some TD accounts Audience Studio V5 is not enabled by default and so we will have to request our Operations Team to enable ***v5_endpoint*** flag for the corresponding Parent Segment that you restored in Data Workbench under ‘Master Segments’

 ### Requisites for Restore: